 The University of Florida MDP program is part of the Global MDP Association, which consists of 36 MDP programs in 25 countries around the world.
 Initiated with the generous support from the John D. and Catherine T. MacArthur Foundation, the MDP degree is focused on training development practitioners who are able to address development challenges facing poor, resource rich communities in innovative ways.
 The UF MDP bridges the Natural, Social and Health sciences and Management skills.

-Read more about the program in the MDP Brochure.
+Read more about the program in the UF MDP Brochure.

-Our program strength lies in our faculty, who have, over the last 30 years, developed a niche working with communities in Africa, Latin America and other regions using grassroots participatory approaches to development and research.
-Faculty teaching in the program are involved in various cross-national collaborative projects including Community Based Natural Resource Management Project (Dr. Child and Dr. Barnes) and African Power and Politics (Dr. Serra).
+Our program strength lies in our core and affiliate faculty, who have, over the last 30 years, developed a niche working with communities in Africa, Latin America and other regions using grassroots participatory approaches to development and research.